InterstellarJS/PlanetTech/README.md

 ## How It Works
 The PlanettechJS repository contains two libraries: **PlanetTech** itself and **CubeMap**.

 - **PlanetTech**: Think of it as the backend.
-It handles planet system management, mesh creation, as well as the generation of quads and quadtree data structures from the PlanetTech engine.
+It handles planet system management, mesh creation, as well as the generation of quads and quadtree data structures from the `'./PlanetTech/engine'`.

 - **CubeMap**: This serves as the frontend and primarily handles texture generation.